The Wensleydale Vessel

 Hidden Secrets Sculpture Trail

-In 2012 I was commissioned to make two pieces for a new sculpture trail being installed at The Dales Countryside Museum in Hawes, Wensleydale.
+In 2012 I installed two pieces for a new sculpture trail being installed at The Dales Countryside Museum in Hawes, Wensleydale.

-The museum is housed in the former Hawes train station building and even has a locomotive and carriages still on the tracks.
+The museum is housed in the former Hawes train station building and even has a steam engine with carriages still on the tracks.
 The carriages have been converted into display spaces and this is where I found myself utterly captivated by a tray of old school inkwells.

 They would have all been identical white china when first purchased; however over years of use in the classroom each is now different, telling its own unique history through the beautiful colours, cracks, chips and marks on its surface.
 The wooden tray at the museum contains 14 inkwells with space for another 26 but there are no more in the museum archives.
 This leads one to wonder where they have gone and creates the opportunity to ‘find’ them.